-Use the REVOKE statement to remove permissions from a specific user or role, or from all users, to perform actions on database objects.
+Use the REVOKE statement to remove privileges from a specific user or role, or from all users, to perform actions on database objects.
 You can also use the REVOKE statement to revoke a role from a user, from PUBLIC, or from another role.

-The following types of permissions can be revoked:
+The following types of privileges can be revoked:

-- Delete data from a specific table. - Insert data into a specific table. - Create a foreign key reference to the named table or to a subset of columns from a table. - · Select data from a table, view, or a subset of columns in a table. - Create a trigger on a table. - Update data in a table or in a subset of columns in a table. - Run a specified routine (function or procedure).
+- Delete data from a specific table. - · Insert data into a specific table. - Create a foreign key reference to the named table or to a subset of columns from a table. - Select data from a table, view, or a subset of columns in a table. - Create a trigger on a table. - Update data in a table or in a subset of columns in a table. - Run a specified routine (function or procedure). - Use a sequence generator or a user-defined type.